Comparison of pregnancy outcome in intrauterine insemination-candidate women with and without endometrial scratch injury: An RCT

 Abstract

-CONCLUSION: Endometrial scratching in intrauterine insemination women is not associated with an increase in both clinical and clinical pregnancy rates, however, studies with a larger sample size are recommended to evaluate this intervention.
+According to the findings of the present study, endometrial scratching in IUI-candidate women is not associated with an increase in chemical and clinical pregnancy rates.
+Further studies with larger sample sizes are recommended to confirm or reject this intervention.

 My notes (saved in your browser only)